akshayvkt/akshayvkt/README.md

 - ⚡ I work as a Product Owner at SunPower, where I'm working to 📈 our residential energy storage fleet to hundreds of thousands of homes.
 - 💞️ Starting 10/12/2022, the goal is to code every single day.
 Towards a 🟩 GitHub.
 - 📫 I can be reached at (vc343 at cornell dot edu)
+- 🌐 My webpage which was my first coding project is https://akshayvkt.github.io/

 <!---
 akshayvkt/akshayvkt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.